carbon-language/carbon-lang/docs/design/README.md

 The order of the field declarations determines the fields' memory-layout order.

-Classes may have other kinds of members beyond fields declared in a class scope:
+Classes may have other kinds of members beyond fields declared in its scope:

 -   [Class functions](#class-functions-and-factory-functions)
 -   [Methods](#methods)